chadlatham/my-outdoor-adventures/temp/project_notes.md

 -------------------------- API's -----------------------------------------------
 RIDB - For campground information
-Mailgun - To send verification emails for email address verification IPInfo - To pull default City / State from IP address
+Mailgun - To send verification emails for email address verification Free Geo IP - To pull default City / State from IP address Google Maps GeoCoding - To convert city / state names to coordinates

 -----------------Samples from RIDB.com API -------------------------------------